betterscientificsoftware/bssw.io/Articles/Blog/2020-12-PerfPortabilityAndECP.md

 #### Contributed by [Anshu Dubey](https://github.com/adubey64)

-#### Publication date: TBD
+#### Publication date: December 7, 2020

 A focus on performance portability engendered by heterogeneity in high-performance computing (HPC) platforms has brought the issue of software design to the forefront of computational science with HPC.
 This article discusses challenges in performance portability and how careful attention to software design is essential to achieving portable performance, especially with an eye toward emerging exascale platforms.

 ### Introduction
 *Performance portability* is a topic that elicits a mixed response in most settings.
-Domains scientists want performance portability in their codes and would really like if it could become magically possible without taxing their development resources.
+Domain scientists want performance portability in their codes and would really like if it could become magically possible without taxing their development resources.
 Computational scientists would also ideally like to be able to squeeze the last bit of performance from whichever platform they